The Cover of "Rolling Stone": History and description

 As the song was riding high on the charts, the magazine finally acquiesced to Dr. Hook's request — after a fashion: the March 29, 1973, cover of Rolling Stone did indeed feature the band, but in caricature form rather than a photograph (and with only three of the band's seven members).
 Also, the group's name was not used; instead the caption read simply, "What's-Their-Names Make the Cover".

 BBC Radio refused to play the song, as it contained the name of a commercial publication (Rolling Stone) and could therefore be considered advertising.
-An urban legend states that the song was re-recorded by the band as "The Cover of the Radio Times", the weekly television and radio guide published by the BBC; however, this is disputed by Dennis Locorriere, Dr. Hook's co-lead singer.
-"Legend has it that we went into a studio and re-recorded the song.
-What actually happened was that a bunch of BBC disc jockeys went into a studio and shouted 'RADIO TIMES' over our original chorus," Locorriere said.
-"It's the same recording that we released but with the addition of their voices layered on top of ours.
-You can, however, still hear us singing 'Rolling Stone,' but way in the background, under their voices."
-The new version was rush-released in the UK, but did not find its way onto the charts there.
-However the band's UK publicists took advantage of the BBC's uptight attitude by advertising the single in the UK music press as "the first banned single of 1973".
+An urban legend states that the song was re-recorded by the band as "The Cover of the Radio Times", the weekly television and radio guide published by the BBC.
+However, this is disputed by Dennis Locorriere, Dr. Hook's co-lead singer, who said: "What actually happened was that a bunch of BBC disc jockeys went into a studio and shouted 'RADIO TIMES' over our original chorus."
+He noted that it was the same recording as originally released, but with the additional layer of voices.
+The new version was rush-released in the UK but did not reach the charts.
+However, the band's UK publicists took advantage of the BBC's attitude by advertising the single in the UK music press as "the first banned single of 1973".